futurewei-cloud/chogori-platform/docs/TSO.md

 ```
 struct TimestampBatch
 {
-    uint64_t TbeTESBase       - batch uncertain window end time, number of nanosecond ticks from UTC 1970-01-01:00:00:00
+    uint64_t TBEBase       - batch uncertain window end time, number of nanosecond ticks from UTC 1970-01-01:00:00:00
     uint16_t TSOId            - TSOId
     uint16_t TsDelta          - time difference between Ts and Te, in nanosecond unit
     uint16_t TSCount          - number of timestamp can be generated from this batch
-    uint8_t  TbeNanoSecStep   - step (number of nanoseconds) to skip between timestamp Te in the batch
+    uint8_t  TBENanoSecStep   - step (number of nanoseconds) to skip between timestamp Te in the batch
     uint8_t  TTLus            - TTL of batch on the client side in microseconds

     static const Timestamp GenerateTimeStampFromBatch(const TimestampBatch& batch, uint8_t usedCount)
     {
         K2ASSERT(usedCount < batch.TSCount, "requested timestamp count too large.");

-        uint16_t endingNanoSecAdjust = usedCount * batch.TbeNanoSecStep;
+        uint16_t endingNanoSecAdjust = usedCount * batch.TBENanoSecStep;
         // creat timestamp from batch.
 Note: tStart are the same for all timestamps in the batch
-        Timestamp ts(batch.TbeTESBase + endingNanoSecAdjust, batch.TSOId, batch.TsDelta + endingNanoSecAdjust);
+        Timestamp ts(batch.TBEBase + endingNanoSecAdjust, batch.TSOId, batch.TsDelta + endingNanoSecAdjust);
         return ts;
     }
 }
 ```
 E.g. TBeTSEBase is 1576884547194846100 for time point at 2019-12-20:15:29:07, which is set with TSO server time uncertain window ending time plus the TTL, in nanosecond ticks, with some adjustment for base for the batch, which will be explained later.
 TSOId is ingored to explain here.
 TsDelta could be up to 10000 (10 microsecond), it is eseentially the batch time window size.
-Let's say TbeNanoSecStep is 20 and TSCount is 10, i.e. this batch contains 10 timestamps, then  10 timestamps has Te = TbeTESBase + i * TbeNanoSecStep, i = 0, 1, ...
+Let's say TBENanoSecStep is 20 and TSCount is 10, i.e. this batch contains 10 timestamps, then  10 timestamps has Te = TBEBase + i * TBENanoSecStep, i = 0, 1, ...
 10, in this example, they are
 1576884547194846100 + i * 20 as shown in the function GenerateTimeStampFromBatch()

 Upon receiving a timestamp batch from Server, TSO client within the timestamp batch TTL can issue timestamps from the batch by calling GenerateTimeStampFromBatch().
-The TSO client keeps track of the count (UsedCount) of timestamps already issued from a batch to generate correct timestamp (by adding TbeNanoSecStep * usedCount to TbeTESBase)
+The TSO client keeps track of the count (UsedCount) of timestamps already issued from a batch to generate correct timestamp (by adding TBENanoSecStep * usedCount to TBEBase)

-The reason that TbeNanoSecStep is not 1 is related with the detailed design on the TSO server side, it is essentially the number of worker CPU cores on TSO server taking the requests and issuing batchs.
-With this and different TbeTESBase for different cores at the same time, we can generate unique timestamps (per TSO) across timestamp batches from different TSO worker CPU cores.
+The reason that TBENanoSecStep is not 1 is related with the detailed design on the TSO server side, it is essentially the number of worker CPU cores on TSO server taking the requests and issuing batchs.
+With this and different TBEBase for different cores at the same time, we can generate unique timestamps (per TSO) across timestamp batches from different TSO worker CPU cores.

 ### 3.4 Batch design analysis
 #### 3.4.1 Scalability and Performance requirement